indiana-university/rivet-source/src/components/text-input/README.md

 ## When to use

-Use text inputs for information that is limited to a single line.
-This can include:
+Use text inputs for input fields that are limited to a single line.
+Some examples include:

 - Name
 - Phone number